10 Best Things to Do in Copenhagen, Denmark

 Copenhagen is the world’s happiest capital — haven’t you heard?
-Regularly topping official global happiness surveys, this compact historic city of 1.2 million offers such an irresistible mix of cozy storybook charm and 21st-century cool, you too may want to move here … immediately.
+Regularly topping official global happiness surveys, this compact historic city of nearly 2 million offers such an irresistible mix of cozy storybook charm and 21st-century cool, you too may want to move here… immediately.

 Along cobblestoned streets and pretty canals, ridiculously attractive locals pedal their bikes to their beautiful apartments.
 They shop at gorgeous organic supermarkets like Irma, worship midcentury modern design, and eat at restaurants serving the kind of locavore new Nordic fare that — following the visionary Noma restaurant — made the city the global food hot spot.

 Shopaholics beware while in Copenhagen: You’ll want to refinance your house to bring back artful fashions, lighting, and tableware.
 Yes, the steep prices might put a dent in your happiness.
 Then again, that crisp northern air, the stunning flowerbeds, and Europe’s best people-watching come free.